 Don't expect them to be "on target" - you will have assemble the rifle, shoot a group, measure, consult an online sight calculator, disassemble, and correct as needed.
 Expect this to take several tries before you are satisfied.
 Crude, yes, but that's how it's done.

-The results are shown above.
-This 10 shot group was fired "field style", with a center hold.
-You can see that the spread is about 2 1/4", and that is the biggest complaint against open irons - that they are not very accurate.
-What you can't see is how you are looking right down the sights as the little carbine snugs into your shoulder.
+This 50 yard, 10 shot group was shot with a center hold.
+You can see that the spread is about 4.5 MOA.
+What you can't see is how I was looking right down the sights as the little carbine snugged into my shoulder.